rails-sqlserver/activerecord-sqlserver-adapter/RUNNING_UNIT_TESTS.md

 The default names for the test databases are `activerecord_unittest` and `activerecord_unittest2`.
 If you want to use another database name then be sure to update the connection file that matches your connection method in test/connections/native_sqlserver_#{connection_method}/connection.rb.
 Define a user named 'rails' in SQL Server with all privileges granted for the test databases.
 Use an empty password for said user.

-The connection files make certain assumptions.
-For instance, the ODBC connection assumes you have a DSN setup that matches the name of the default database names.
-Remember too you have to set an environment variable for the DSN of the adapter, see the connection.rb file that matches your connection mode for details.

 ```sql
 CREATE DATABASE [activerecord_unittest];
 CREATE DATABASE [activerecord_unittest2];